Sensing Security Oriented OFDM-ISAC Against Multi-Intercept Threats: Introduction

 The main contributions of this work are summarized as follows. \begin{itemize} \item \textit{Sensing Security Analysis and Insights:} An advanced ER aircraft employing multiple intercept processing methods, i.e., PD and CA, is considered.
 Under this practical interception setting, the sensing security problem is systematically investigated, where detailed analyses of the intercepted signals are conducted in terms of both received power and cyclic spectrum features.
 Through this comprehensive analysis, several critical insights are obtained regarding the sensing vulnerability of ISAC signals under multi-intercept threats.
 Furthermore, by exploring the intrinsic mathematical properties of the ergodic cyclic spectrum matrix, a new design guideline is established to ensure the full emulation of cyclostationary behavior, thereby overcoming the limitations of conventional partial feature-based approaches.

-\item \textit{Robust Security-Aware ISAC System.} Since the specific internal decision-making mechanisms by which the ER aircraft integrates information to determine interception is inaccessible, ISAC systems need to possess inherent robustness and security awareness.
-With the sensing security analysis at hand, the ISAC system should: 1) operate with reduced radiated power, thereby limiting its electromagnetic visibility; 2) enforce a cyclic spectrum that closely resembles background noise, thereby degrading the effectiveness of distinguishing signal features from noise.
+\item \textit{Robust Security-Aware ISAC System.} Since the specific internal decision-making mechanisms by which the ER aircraft integrates information to determine interception are inaccessible, ISAC systems need to possess inherent robustness and security awareness.
+With the sensing security analysis at hand, the ISAC system should: 1) control and reduce the radiated power in the mainlobe region, thereby limiting its electromagnetic visibility; 2) enforce a cyclic spectrum that closely resembles background noise, thereby degrading the effectiveness of distinguishing signal features from noise.
 These capabilities enhance sensing security and robustness of ISAC systems under complex conditions, even when the decision-making mechanisms of the ER aircraft are unknown or potentially evolving.

 \item \textit{Low-Complexity Design and Performance Evaluation.} Guided by our analysis and design insights, we formulate a practical beamforming design problem to enable secure sensing in ISAC systems.
-To tackle the high-dimensional non-convex design problem, we propose an effective algorithm to optimize the transmit beamformer and radar receive filter alternatively based on the alternating optimization method.
+To tackle the high-dimensional non-convex design problem, we propose an effective algorithm to optimize the HBF based on an alternating optimization method.
 Finally, we provide numerical simulations to assess the performance of the proposed design, validating the convergence of the proposed algorithm and the effectiveness in guaranteeing satisfactory communication and sensing performance.
-It also shows the superiority of the proposed LPI-aware secure OFDM-ISAC system over the conventional schemes in suppressing radiated power and generating noise-like cyclic spectra. \end{itemize}
+It also shows the superiority of the proposed LPI-aware secure wideband orthogonal frequency division multiplexing (OFDM)-ISAC system over the conventional schemes in suppressing radiated power and generating noise-like cyclic spectra. \end{itemize}